-- 2. Sally Rodriquez, clinical coordinator, will meet with Julie once weekly for the next three months in order to assist her in identifying and managing mental health and trauma symptoms that interfere with her self-care and care of her apartment. - 3.
-Ellen Plotka, rehabilitation coordinator, will meet with Julie twice weekly for a total of eight visits at her home and will provide coaching and skill development interventions to help Julie clean, organize, and manage her household. - 4.
-Nancy Costa, peer wellness specialist, will meet with Julie within one week at her home to do an inventory of cleaning supplies and will accompany her to the store purchase needed items.
+- 2. Sally Rodriquez, clinical coordinator, will meet with Julie once weekly for the next three months in order to assist in identifying and managing mental health and trauma symptoms that interfere with her self-care and care of her apartment. - 3.
+Ellen Plotka, rehabilitation coordinator, will meet with Julie twice weekly for a total of eight visits at her home and provide coaching and skill development interventions to help Julie clean, organize, and manage her household. - 4.
+Nancy Costa, peer wellness specialist, will meet with Julie within one week at her home to inventory cleaning supplies and accompany her to the store for needed items.